Expert Guide To Make A Resume For A Job (With Examples)

 Section 6: Add optional sections

-The final section of your professional resume should include certifications, licenses, awards, publications, etc. This section is meant to boost your resume.
+The final section should include certifications, licenses, awards, publications, etc. This section is meant to boost your resume.

 • Languages– Even if your job position does not require you to be bi-lingual or multi-lingual, you should include this section as it may give you an upper hand over the other job candidates.
 Never lie about the languages you speak.